jesselawson/cares/README.md

-# Social Cellular Automata Research Experiments (SCARE)
+# Cellular Automata Research in Emergent Sentience (SCARE)

+Theory:

-Theory: Human evolution is based on the sharing of experiences (as "learned associations").
+* Human evolution is based on the sharing of knowledge.
+* If knowledge were quantized, each "unit" of knowledge would be an association between one or more other "units" of knowledge.
+* The more knowledge you share, the more you evolve

 "Ethnographically, this diversity ['of social organizations, group sizes, kinship structures, and mating patterns'] is at least partially rooted in culturally-acquired and widely shared social rules" (Henrich, 2011).